jdolan/Objectively/README.md

 See [Once.h](Sources/Objectively/Once.h) for details on `do_once`.

-API documentation
----
-The API documentation can be [browsed online](http://jaydolan.com/projects/Objectively) or generated with [Doxygen](http://www.doxygen.org) by running `make html`.

 Code Templates
 ---
 Objectively provides code templates for Xcode and Eclipse CDT that greatly cut down on the boilerplate required to declare and implement a type.
 These are _highly recommended_, as they will save you time and reduce errors in type declaration.